cth06-Github/audioService/README.md

 As it is cookie-based authentication, users who wish to hack the system could falsify a session cookie by creating and storing a session cookie through the inspect element.
 However, before pages which is only for logged in users to access are loaded, the value stored in the cookie sessions will be attempted to be decrypted.
 If the values are not in the format of a JWT, it is unable to be decrypted properly and would be deemed as unauthorized users. <br>

 Hence, the risk of hackers accessing the system should be low.
-However, it’s still possible to hack inside if they know the secret key and the username – being able to key in the value of the cookie that is of a valid JWT format.
+However, it’s still possible to hack inside if they know the secret key and the username – being able to key in the value of the cookie that is of a valid JWT format. <br>

-### Notes on Recording
+## Notes on Recording
 MediaRecorder API is used to connect to the device’s microphone.
 This recording is unable to record system audio (i.e. audio played from the devices itself), it only records sounds from the surroundings.

 Users are supposed to stay on the recording page in order to record.
 If users are to leave the page, the recording will be terminated.
-However, if users press <b>the back button<b> on their browsers, the current codebase is unable to detect it and terminate the recording.
+However, if users press <b>the back button</b> on their browsers, the current codebase is unable to detect it and terminate the recording.
 This is a "bug" that require looking into.

+## Issues && Areas for Improvement
+### Summary
+<li>Strengthening Authentication (maybe it could be better, given JWT).
+It is of note that Authentication libraries like NextAuth and OAuth aren't used</li>
+<li>Press key down functionality</li>
+<li>Recording next button issue</li>
+<li>Code base: repetition && secret key</li>

+### Details

+## Other remarks
+<ul>Backend service is not set-up yet.
+Thus some functions are for simulation purposes</ul>
+^hmm I should write in project description.